 Ross Brown August 14th 1967 - a date that every pirate radio fan remembers.
 It was the last day of legal offshore broadcasting; it was the day that most of the stations closed down and it was the day when Johnnie Walker and Robbie Dale challenged the new law as Caroline South continued past midnight.
 But perhaps less well known was the third disc-jockey on board that day, Ross Brown.
 Born in Queensland, Australia, he tells us his first radio job was in Sydney: “I worked in radio production at 2SM in Sydney in the late 1950s before I joined 2BS Bathurst as a producer/announcer.
 Then I was offered a job with 7HT Hobart, Tasmania, where I ran a successful ‘Hot 100’ show and a Friday / Saturday night dance at Sandy Bay.
 Then I was recruited by 2XL Cooma, New South Wales, where I ran the Breakfast Show.
 I left Australia in 1965 to join the pirates in the UK.
 On arrival I convinced Dorothy Calvert to give me a job with Radio City.”
 Ross worked on City under the name RWB mainly as a newsreader but also presenting some programmes.
 He was with the station until it closed down in February 1967 when he moved to Radio 390 to work behind the scenes.
 He did not present programmes there because his Australian accent was considered too strong for this very prim and proper English station.
 After a long legal battle, Radio 390 closed down on 28th.July 1967.
 A couple of weeks later, on the eve of the new Marine Offences Act becoming law, he joined Radio Caroline South.
 Now known by his full name of Ross Brown, he used Raunchy '65 by Ernie Freeman as a theme tune.
 He did not stay on the Mi Amigo for long.
 Ross takes up the story: “We were based in Amsterdam and travelled by Dutch tender to and from the ship.
 (I remember) we were at a gathering in Amsterdam when we heard the news that the defiant Manx Government was being forced to toe the line and to cease permitting Radio Caroline North from being provisioned from the island.
 This caused a crisis with staffing the station on the North ship and we were asked if anyone wanted to go north.
 I decided that it sounded like a great adventure and set off for Dundalk, Ireland.
 In Dundalk we met up with the Dutch tender crew and sailed out to the MV Fredericia to keep Caroline North going.”
 Ross changed his name to Freddie Beare when he joined his new home.
 His nickname was “Frantic Freddie” and he stayed with the station until the enforced closure in March 1968.
 He was on board the Caroline North ship when the end came: “We were told that there were some payment problems with the Dutch tender company.
 A tug arrived and a group of armed crew members took control.
 We waited twenty four hours for word that payment had been arranged.
 This did not eventuate and the tug captain was finally ordered to tow us to Scheveningen in the Netherlands.
 We arrived one week later, having been delayed around the Isle of Wight by bad weather.
 In the Netherlands we all settled into our rented house in Amsterdam and waited for word of our future.
 We were eventually told we could no longer be paid but to wait around as there were efforts being made to get Caroline back on air.”
 In the meantime Ross, and his colleague and fellow countryman Guy Blackmore, started a music plugging business.
 Ross remembers: “Guy and I ran a record promotion outfit called Kando Promotions.
 I think we shared office accommodation with some of the people who used to be involved with Radio City.
 With the ‘inside’ help of Peter James, who was then producing for the BBC, we stormed the BBC citadel to promote the record Son of Hickory Holler's Tramp by O.C Smith.
 We had an ‘illegal’ copy of the BBC phone directory which helped us to track down radio and TV producers.
 Our one and only record went on to be a big hit (number 2).
 We were supposed to be paid a penny a record but the money never turned up and we were forced to close up shop through lack of finance.”
 Ross and Guy returned to Amsterdam and the world of discotheques: “I worked first for the King's Club and was then offered a better deal by the Hilton Hotel to run their ‘business man's’ club called the Fietsotheque, in the hotel's converted bicycle garage.
 I married my Dutch girl friend Patricia and we returned to Australia.
 Back home I worked for two radio stations in New South Wales (2LM Lismore and 2KM Kempsey) with moderate success.
 In 1971 I decided to go back to school and then on to University.
 I joined the Australian Public Service and worked in several federal government departments, including the Department of the Media.
 I worked my way towards the Australian foreign service which I joined in 1975 (and where I still work today) and have been on diplomatic postings to Jakarta, Malta and the Netherlands.
 In The Hague I was First Secretary, Consul for four years returning to Canberra in January 1991.”
 (Many thanks to Ross for getting in touch from Canberra, bringing us up to date and sending the photo.
 There are more pictures of Ross in Edward Cole's, David Sinclair's, Jason Wolfe's and Mike Wright's photo albums, and recent ones in our coverage of Radio Day 2014.)

 Errol Bruce Although born in Alexandria, Egypt, on 27th October 1942, Errol was brought up in Canada and was one of the many Canadians broadcasters to bring a touch of professionalism to Britain's emerging commercial radio industry.
 He joined Radio Caroline in April 1964.
 His theme tune was Jimmy McGriff's I've Got A Woman and he was heard on both Caroline ships before transferring to “Swinging” Radio England in 1966.
 This station referred to itself as “Boss Radio,” its disc-jockeys were called “Boss Jocks” and Errol now became known as “Bosscat” Bruce.
 After the pirate era, Errol returned to Canada and worked for CKFH, CHUM-FM, Q107, the CBC, was part of the team that created the expression Fast Forward for a high-tech TV programme and was involved with North America's first All-Night Show.
-He now lives in Toronto and runs the Virtually Strange Network website under his full name of Errol Bruce-Knapp.
-His long-running UFO radio programme, Strange Days...Indeed, is no longer on the air but still available in podcast form.
-There is a fascinating interview with Errol, in which he discusses his offshore career, on The Spectrum Radio Network (also available on YouTube).
-(Many thanks to Errol for getting in touch and updating the above information.
-The photo was taken by Errol's colleague Look Boden.
+He lived in Toronto and ran the Virtually Strange Network website under his full name of Errol Bruce-Knapp for many years.
+He had a long-running UFO radio programme called Strange Days...Indeed and, when the show was cancelled, continued it in podcast form.
+There is a fascinating interview with Errol, in which he discussed his offshore career, on The Spectrum Radio Network (also available on YouTube).
+Sadly he died in August 2016, aged 73.
+The Pirate Radio Hall of Fame tribute to Errol is here.
+(This photo was taken by Errol's colleague Look Boden.
 See also Look's photo album, Paul Noble's photo album and these photos taken on Radio England.)

 Gerry Burke Just as the name Paul Kaye was synonymous with Radio London's news, so Gerry Burke will always be associated with the rival Radio Caroline South's Newsbeat.
 Born in Croydon, south London, in 1930, Gerry had previously been a journalist and worked in the theatre.
 The son-in-law of actor Bernard Miles, he had been in the Publicity Department at Lord Miles' Mermaid Theatre immediately before joining Caroline South in December 1966.
 Gerry was News Chief until August 1967 when he left the ship ahead of the introduction of the Marine Offences Act.
 However he returned the following year and broadcast under a new name, Henry Morgan, for a couple of weeks in February.
 As well as reading the news, this time he also presented some shows, using the theme tune Sucu Sucu by the Laurie Johnson Orchestra.
 During the seventies he made appearances on Johnnie Walker's Radio One shows as “Bill The Boilerman.”
 Under his real name of Gerald Frow, he wrote for a number of radio and television series including My Old Man, Young Sherlock and The Kids From 47a as well as for the comedy duo Hinge and Bracket.
 (The Hinge and Bracket website is hingeandbracketofficial.co.uk.)
 Ian Anderson tells us that Gerry and his second wife Jean moved to Shetland in the nineties.
 Sadly Gerry died in December 2005.
 (Photo by Richard Burn from “Radio Caroline” published by Landmark Press.
 Thanks to Ian Anderson and Geoff Toon for their assistance.)